Return to Common Sense

 § Before September 11, 2001, the highest annual figure for cyberattacks against the Pentagon was 250,000.

-§ There is still no way of telling whether these were attempted intrusions by teenagers testing their hacking skills or the electronic warfare departments of China and Russia, that we know are constantly flexing their electronic muscles."
+§ There is still no way of telling whether these were attempted intrusions by teenagers testing their hacking skills or the electronic warfare departments of nations, constantly flexing their electronic muscles.

 Missile defense is a technological and political challenge.